 Places to Visit

-Admire one of the iconic works of the Florentine Renaissance, an expression of the beauty and spirituality of the era, housed in a captivating historical setting.
+Admire one of the most iconic artworks of the Florentine Renaissance, an expression of the beauty and spirituality of that era, housed in a captivating historical setting.

 Find out more